KNX-IOT/KNX-IOT-STACK/apps/Readme.md

 # Introduction

-This folder contains code examples using IoTivity.
+This folder contains code examples.
 The apps are intended to use in pairs, e.g. they are not full fledged applications.

-The intention of the examples is to explain certain aspects of the Iotivity stack.
+The intention of the examples is to explain certain aspects of the stack.

-To create an OCF compliant server or client please visit: https://iotivity.org/getting-started

 naming convention: